 Almoravid Koubba is a relatively small historical monument in Marrakech which sadly doesn’t get to enjoy the sort of recognition is so rightly deserves.
 Undoubtedly, one of the reasons for this must surely be because the interior of the building has been off limits to the public for a number of years already after it was initially closed for the sake of renovations.
 However, these renovations have not yet got underway.
+Because of this, our current range of Egypt and Morocco Tours don’t include a visit to the site although a visit can be included if requested.

 Nonetheless, Almoravid Koubba it is still a very nice attraction to visit, and it is made even more appealing by the fact that it is not only the oldest building in Marrakech, but also the last remaining example of Almoravid architecture.